The Ultimate Guide to Doctors in Costa Rica

 Most cities in Costa Rica have metered taxis that are easy to hail.
 While you can hire cars, driving can be hazardous because in some areas roads are not good.
 You can also use sharing taxis for long distances, with a fixed fare.
 In remote areas, you can hire taxis for the number of hours required.
 You may also get local buses in some places.
 Uber and Lyft are options as well.

-Americans do not need a visa, but do need a return ticket to enter Costa Rica.
-If you have a visa for Canada, Japan, Schengen area or any EU country you don’t need a visa to enter Costa Rica.
+Americans do not need a visa but do need a return ticket to enter Costa Rica.
+If you have a visa for Canada, Japan, the Schengen area, or any EU country, you don’t need a visa to enter Costa Rica.
 You can stay for up to 30 days in Costa Rica.
 British nationals can stay up to three months in Costa Rica.

 For nationals of other countries, check for visa requirements online.